Neil802/se_project_aroundtheus/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-Depending on the device and screen size, I utilize techniques and methods to design a responsive page.
+Depending on the device and screen size, I utilize new techniques and methods to design a responsive page.

 **Figma**